 In December 2012 the first issue of ‘Contactus Ealing’ magazine was published, with a spotlight on the businesses in Pitshanger W5, because that’s where I live.
 A few months later brought the launch of ‘Ealing Homebiz’, like ‘Contactus Ealing’, published twice a year, but this time geared to businesses run from home: sole traders who don’t have a counter or a shop window, but who still need to find ways of reaching customers.

-What has touched me most about producing Contactus magazines is the high number of mum-based businesses in Ealing, run by parents frustrated by lack of childcare, who (like me) are missing being productive at a financial level.
-I hope that by putting out this magazine designed to give their businesses exposure, it is helping them to realise their dreams, and opening up a successful life based on being self-employed.
+What has touched me most about producing Contactus magazines is the high number of mum-based businesses in Ealing, run by parents frustrated by the constrictions of childcare, who (like me) are missing being productive at a financial level.
+I hoped that by putting out these magazines designed to give their businesses exposure, it would help them to realise their dreams, and open up a successful life based on being self-employed.

 To extend the reach of the magazines, I decided after a year to merge the two titles, so ‘Ealing Homebiz’ became incorporated into ‘Contactus Ealing’, and there have been special editions outside the W5/W7/W13 borders, in Chiswick W4 and Acton W3.
 In 2016, a weekly online mini-Contactus, ‘The_Ealinger’, was launched, while ‘Contactus Ealing’ became a Christmas annual magazine.

-By mid-2017, Contactus magazines finally gave way to the anti-advertising movement, and production ceased as the business model was reworked, and my emphasis shifted to include developing the Ealing Business Expo side of the business, as well as producing bespoke event magazines, including a new concept: “afterzines” (more on this to come!).
+By mid-2017, Contactus magazines finally gave way to the anti-advertising movement, and production ceased as the business model was reworked, and my emphasis shifted to include developing the Ealing Business Expo side of the business.

 Contactus magazines back issues highlighting different areas of the borough of Ealing, from Hanwell to Acton, are still online and free to read, at: issuu.com/contactusealing